 The Office of Contextual Education can provide resources in this process, which we call “theological reflection,” (or “cultural/values-laden reflection”).
-We can also arrange to come out to meet with you for a training session.
 See also the attached sample agendas for some more suggestions.

 Meetings: The Committee should plan to meet at least monthly, more frequently if necessary.
 The chair of the committee can plan an agenda (being open to and seeking additions from others).
-Most of the meetings will include the supervisor and the student but a few meetings may not; certainly the organizational meeting to elect a chair and clarify the Committee’s role and perhaps one or two of the meetings to do evaluations could be for the Committee only.
+Most of the meetings will include the student but a few meetings may not.
+The organizational meeting to elect a chair and clarify the Committee’s role and one or two of the meetings to do the mid-year review and evaluation could be for the Committee only.

-These meetings are focused primarily on relationship building and theological reflection as well as the learnings of the student.
-Therefore, minutes are usually not necessary but you may want to keep notes.
+These meetings are focused primarily on relationship building and theological reflection as well as the learning of the student.
+Therefore, minutes are usually not necessary but notes may be helpful.

 A typical agenda might include: